gitkraken/gk-dev-docs/gk-dev/gk-dev-security-controls.md

 GitKraken provides centralized security settings to help your organization control data-sharing features, enforce compliance, and manage where Git patches are stored.

+## Quick Start

+GitKraken.dev security controls allow organization administrators to manage AI feature access and configure Cloud Patch storage across all GitKraken products.

+To manage AI features and provider access:

+1. Sign in at [gitkraken.dev](https://gitkraken.dev?source=help_center&product=gitkraken_dot_dev) as an Owner, Admin, or Billing Contact.
+2. Navigate to **Settings > Security Controls > AI Features** to enable or disable GitKraken AI features for all organization members.
+Requires an Advanced or higher plan.
+3. To restrict which AI providers are permitted, go to **Settings > Security Controls > Enforce AI providers** (Business+ plans required).
+4. Enable the toggle, then configure each provider: allow it, block it, or enforce a specific API key and endpoint URL.

+To self-host Cloud Patches on your own AWS S3 bucket:

+1. Create an S3 bucket and apply the GitKraken-supplied bucket policy.
+2. Enter your bucket name, access key ID, secret access key, and AWS region under **Settings > Security Controls > Cloud Patches**.
+3. Test the connection and save.

 ***

 ## GitKraken AI Features